 - Work at the right height for you.
 A too-low computer chair or a too-high kitchen counter can wreak havoc on your neck, back, and shoulders.

 - Avoid contact stress.
 Wear gloves or use tools designed to reduce pressure on soft tissue to avoid blisters and other skin damage.

 - Keep items within easy reach.
 Extend your arms out on each side.
 Picture an imaginary arc in front of you from left to right.
 Place the tools or supplies you use most often within that area.

 - Avoid repetitive movements and working long periods in one position.
 Alternate tasks and change your body position regularly.
 Stretch every 20 to 30 minutes.

 Get Healthy Tips Sent to Your Phone!

 About UPMC HealthPlan

 Founded in 1998 on the premise that providers armed with complete data and evidence-based guidelines can produce the best clinical outcomes, UPMC Health Plan has become one of the most innovative insurance plans in the nation.
-UPMC Health Plan’s award-winning wellness programs and health tracking tools help consumers manage their health on a daily basis, including those with chronic conditions such as heart disease, asthma, and diabetes.
+Owned by UPMC, a world-renowned health provider, we aim to provide our members the highest-quality care at the most affordable price.
+Our award-winning wellness programs and health tracking tools help consumers manage their health daily, including those with chronic conditions such as heart disease, asthma, and diabetes.